Skip to main content Skip to complementary content

 In a KPI visualization, you can have one or two measures and no dimensions.
 With two measures, the second value automatically becomes a complementary value and is shown with a smaller font size.
 You can easily switch their order by dragging the measures in the properties panel under Measures.

-When you have created the KPI visualization, you may want to adjust its appearance and other settings in the advanced edit mode properties panel.
+When you have created the KPI visualizationt, you might want to adjust its appearance and other settings in the advanced edit mode.
+For information about styling, see Styling the KPI.
+For information about customizing other aspects of the chart's appearance, see Changing the appearance of a visualization.

 The following settings are used by default in a KPI visualization: